-The pea gravel diaphragm with filter strip serves three purposes .
+The pea gravel diaphragm with filter strip serves several purposes .
 First, it reduces the velocity of runoff from small storms.
 Second, it settles out coarser fractions of suspended sediment before they reach the bioretention area or rain garden.
 Third, it acts as a spreader, converting concentrated flow from impervious areas to sheet flow.
 The coarse fractions of sediment present in runoff as suspended sediment settle into the voids between the gravel.
 The filter strip component further lags incoming runoff from smaller storms and may provide some filtration of coarser sediments in the runoff.

 Design Specifications